multeders/Popular-repos/README.md

 # Popular Repos

 This project provides a web interface to fetch and display the most popular repositories from GitHub.
-The application is built for performance and scalability.

 ---